+Advanced search techniques allow the researcher greater control over their search results by allowing them to specify some of the rules the research platform applies to return search results.
 While some basic search operators were described in Chapter 2, full-service legal research platforms have many other operators available.
-They also provide forms and accompanying commands that allow researchers to target their search to specific parts of a document.
+They also provide forms and accompanying commands for researchers to target their search to specific parts of a document, which is called field searching.
 Effective utilization of these methods requires a researcher to have a solid understanding of the legal authorities she is looking for and at least a basic understanding of the legal issue she is researching.